enebular/docs/en/Releases/index.md

 ### Known Issues

-* BME280 ノードの使用時、フローのサイズが大きいと正常に動作しない場合がある
+* When using a BME280 node, it may not operate correctly if the flow size is large
-* Inject ノードにおいて、PayloadにはTimestampのみ、RepeatにIntervalのみしか設定できない
+* For Inject nodes, it is only possible to set Timestamp for the Payload and Repeat for the Interval

 ## Release History